In Syria, U.S. Military Says Fight Will Continue Against ISIS

 When asked how armored vehicles would help in the fight against ISIS — which, after its territorial defeat, has gone to ground — Hill says: "I would say our force mix currently has an array of capability.
 We have multiple different capabilities to get at ISIS.
 But our primary way that we do that is through our partner.
 It's through intelligence, it's working with the partner."

-That U.S. partner — the Syrian Democratic Forces — controlled one-third of Syria after breaking away from the Syrian regime to establish an autonomous, secular, Kurdish-led but multi-ethnic region known as Rojava.
+That U.S. partner — the Syrian Democratic Forces — controlled one-third of Syria after breaking away from the Syrian regime to establish an autonomous, secular, Kurdish-led but multiethnic region known as Rojava.
 The future of that region is now in doubt.

 The SDF secures bases for U.S. forces.
 And while there had been American worry that the abrupt U.S. pullout — widely seen as a betrayal of a close ally — could pose a security risk, one U.S. Army officer says his Syrian Kurdish counterparts assured him they would still protect U.S. forces.